-- have just started at a new school
+- you’ve just started at a new school

 - having to learn a different school layout